Bearattacks/Week-One-Homework/readme.md

 [] Optional: Implement the same page programatically without using Interface Builder

 ### Notes
 * I did everything programmatically rather than using a XIB.
-This made some things pretty hard for me at first.
+This made buttons very confusing, I probably should have stuck the the XIB.
 * I also used a scrollview, I wanted to try it out if that’s okay.
 * I got really hung up on manually implementing attributedText, but I eventually found a  way to do it using ranges.
-* Cocoapods was bugging out for me, I wasn’t able to get TTAttributed Label to style the link and make it clickable.
+* I had issues with Cocoapods, I wasn’t able to get TTAttributed Label to style the link and make it clickable.
 I’ve been searching for similar issues and I haven’t found anything.
-I also tried rolling back a couple versions, but things have gotten really messed up.
-This is a little over my head.
+I rolled back to an older version of cocoapods, this is a bit over my head.
 * I couldn’t get the comment UIView to respond to keyboard height.
 I think there might have been some hierarchy issues that kept me from accessing the comment box UIView I had.